kirasir1/lastfmtgbio/README.md

 # lastfmtgbio
-It sends your last scribbled track from Last.FM to your Telegram page in bio.
+This script sends your last scribbled track from Last.FM to your Telegram page in bio.
 # Requirements
 - Telethon
 - Requests